oracle/tribuo/docs/Architecture.md

   package which provides infrastructure for working with columnar data.
 - Math provides Tribuo's linear algebra library, along with kernels and gradient optimizers.
-- Json provides a json data loader, and a tool to strip provenance from trained models.
+- Json provides a json data loader and a tool to strip provenance from trained models.

 Tribuo has separate modules for each prediction task:
-- Classification contains an `Output` implementation called `Label` which represents a multi-class classification.
+- Classification contains an `Output` implementation called `Label`, which represents a multi-class classification.
 A `Label` is a tuple of a String name, and a double precision score value.
-For each of the more general `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation`, the Classification package includes a classification specific implementation, namely `LabelFactory`, `LabelInfo`, `LabelEvaluator` and`LabelEvaluation ` respectively.
+For each of the more general `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation`, the Classification package includes a classification specific implementation, namely `LabelFactory`, `LabelInfo`, `LabelEvaluator` and`LabelEvaluation `, respectively.
-- Regression contains an `Output` implementation called `Regressor` which represents multidimensional regression.
+- Regression contains an `Output` implementation called `Regressor`, which represents multidimensional regression.
 Each `Regressor` is a tuple of dimension names, double precision dimension values, and double precision dimension variances.
-It has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `RegressionFactory`, `RegressionInfo`, `RegressionEvaluator` and `RegressionEvaluation` respectively.
-By default the dimensions are named "DIM-x" where x is a non-negative integer.
+It has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `RegressionFactory`, `RegressionInfo`, `RegressionEvaluator` and `RegressionEvaluation`, respectively.
+By default, the dimensions are named "DIM-x" where x is a non-negative integer.
-- AnomalyDetection contains an `Output` implementation called `Event` which represents the detection of an anomalous or expected event (represented by the `EventType` enum containing `ANOMALY` and `EXPECTED`).
+- AnomalyDetection contains an `Output` implementation called `Event`, which represents the detection of an anomalous or expected event (represented by the `EventType` enum containing `ANOMALY` and `EXPECTED`).
 Each `Event` is a tuple of an `EventType` instance and a double precision score value, representing the score of the event type.
-The AnomalyDetection package has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `AnomalyFactory`, `AnomalyInfo`, `AnomalyEvaluator` and `AnomalyEvaluation` respectively.
+The AnomalyDetection package has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `AnomalyFactory`, `AnomalyInfo`, `AnomalyEvaluator` and `AnomalyEvaluation`, respectively.
-- Clustering contains an `Output` implementation called `ClusterID` which represents the cluster id number assigned.
-Each `ClusterID` is a non-negative integer id number, and a double precision score representing the strength of association.
-The Clustering package has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `ClusteringFactory`, `ClusteringInfo`, `ClusteringEvaluator` and `ClusteringEvaluation` respectively.
+- Clustering contains an `Output` implementation called `ClusterID`, which represents the cluster id number assigned.
+Each `ClusterID` is a non-negative integer id number and a double precision score representing the strength of association.
+The Clustering package has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `ClusteringFactory`, `ClusteringInfo`, `ClusteringEvaluator` and `ClusteringEvaluation`, respectively.
-- MultiLabel contains an `Output` implementation called `MultiLabel` which represents a multi-label classification.
+- MultiLabel contains an `Output` implementation called `MultiLabel`, which represents a multi-label classification.
 Each `MultiLabel` is a possibly empty set of `Label` instances with their associated scores.
-The MultiLabel package has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `MultiLabelFactory`, `MultiLabelInfo`, `MultiLabelEvaluator` and `MultiLabelEvaluation` respectively.
+The MultiLabel package has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `MultiLabelFactory`, `MultiLabelInfo`, `MultiLabelEvaluator` and `MultiLabelEvaluation`, respectively.
 It also has a `Trainer<MultiLabel>` which accepts a `Trainer<Label>` and generates a `Model<MultiLabel>` by using the inner trainer to make independent predictions for each `Label`.
 This is a reasonable baseline strategy to use for multi-label